On the equivalence of all notions of generalized derivations whose domain is a C$^{\ast}$-algebra: Automatic continuity of generalized derivations of the third type

 It follows from the previous counterexample that if the triplet $(F,G,H)$ behaves like a derivation, the mappings $G$ and $H$ need not be, in general, linear.
-The existence of a unit element in $\mathcal{A}$ forces the linearity of these maps, up to an appropriate change on the module.
+However, if $\mathcal{A}$ is unital, we can replace them by linear mappings.